-Install the software in the following order:
+Install the client software in the following order:

-- 1. SMruntime
+- 1. FAStT SMruntime software

-- 2. SMclient
+- 2. FAStT SMclient software

 - Note: The SMclient is dependent on SMruntime, which is a Java compiler for the SMclient and must be installed first.

 Before installing the client software, ensure that the following conditions are met: